predict-idlab/pyRDF2Vec/README.md

 ### Define a walking strategy

-To define a walking strategy, start by choosing one (*e.g.,* Random) available on the Wiki page:
+To define a walking strategy, start by choosing one available on the [Wiki page](https://github.com/IBCNServices/pyRDF2Vec/wiki/Walking-Strategies).

+For example, the definition of the walking strategy (*e.g.,* Random) with a depth of 4 is implemented as follows:

 ```python
 from rdf2vec.walkers import RandomWalker